Manchester Oxford Road railway station

-The station sits on a Grade II listed viaduct, which was built in 1839 as part of the Manchester, South Junction and Altrincham Railway.
+The station lies on a Grade II listed viaduct, which was built in 1839 as part of the Manchester, South Junction and Altrincham Railway.
 To reduce load on this viaduct, the station unusually utilises laminated wood structures as opposed to masonry, concrete, iron or steel.
-English Heritage describes it as a "building of outstanding architectural quality and technological interest; one of the most dramatic stations in England".
+English Heritage describes it as a "building of outstanding architectural quality and technological interest; one of the most dramatic stations in England."
 It was Grade II listed in 1995.
 Architectural critic Nikolaus Pevsner described the station as "one of the most remarkable and unusual stations in the country".